 - After learning of Mob Boss Jesus Mordino:

-The Chosen One: I always suspected Jesus had ties to organized crime.
+Chosen One: I always suspected Jesus had ties to organized crime.

 - Setting a timed explosive beneath the outhouse in Modoc.
 Due to all the methane gas down there, you go flying as you climb out (assuming you even survive), and for the remainder of the game, half the town will be covered in crap.
 All just to find a lost pocketwatch.
 It's especially funny because the first thing you see is your unconscious body.

 - Broken Hills.
 The Spore Plant, which gives you information on chess against a intelligent scorpion made by the local doctor.
 You can take three tests against the thing: Agility, Eye, and Smarts.

-The Chosen One: How the hell did you open a lock with CLAWS?
+Chosen One: How the hell did you open a lock with CLAWS?

 - Getting the Fallout 2 hintbook from Father Tully after beating the game.

 Well, this would've been useful at the beginning of the goddamn game.